How many people are admitted to the Honors Program each year?

 Is there a space dedicated for Honors students to study?

 A study lounge for Honors students is located on the third floor of the Humanities Center (HU 324).
-The lounge contains comfortable seating and work space, and stocks a wide range of current periodicals.
+The lounge contains comfortable seating and work space.
 Come and make yourself at home!